infinity0/msg-notes/causal/01-ordering.rst

 The buffer should be an LRU cache with a maximum size, to prevent malicious members from generating messages with non-existent parents that stay in the buffer indefinitely.
-This is safe; even if valid messages are dropped, the consistency system (next chapter) will be able to detect this and recover.
+This is safe; even if valid messages are dropped, the :doc:`consistency <02-consistency>` system will detect this and recover by resending the dropped messages.

 Withholding some messages even though they are available to deliver without their ancestors, may seem like bad user experience.
 However, delivering them